Noriyuki Abe: the director who defined action shonen at Pierrot

 Fluid choreography and control of narrative rhythm 🎬

-Abe's signature is noticeable in how he structures fights.
+Abe's signature is evident in how he structures fights.
 He doesn't just choreograph movements; he understands that a shonen battle needs dramatic pauses for the viewer to process the impact.
-In Bleach, for example, he alternates close-ups of characters with camera sweeps that follow the action, all synchronized with the soundtrack.
+In Bleach, for example, he alternates close-ups of the characters with camera sweeps that follow the action, all synchronized with the soundtrack.
 This method allows tension to build without overwhelming, something he replicated in Black Butler with a more restrained but equally effective tone.

 When the director also knows how to tell inside jokes 😏

 The curious thing about Abe is that, despite directing serious series, he has a subtle sense of humor.
 In Yu Yu Hakusho, he included scenes where characters break the fourth wall to complain about animation budgets.
-And in Bleach, he managed to have Ichigo shout lines as epic as they were absurd without losing credibility.
+And in Bleach, he managed to have Ichigo shout lines that were as epic as they were absurd without losing credibility.
 In the end, his secret is simple: treat shonen with respect, but without taking himself too seriously.